 Who Is Birding For?
 Bring Birds Back: Episode 2: In the second installment of Bring Birds Back, host Tenijah Hamilton and Sheridan Alford, co-founder of Black Birders Week, talk about how to celebrate Black people who love birds.

 Being ‘Outdoorsy’ When You’re Black or Brown: A discussion with members of the POC community and what the outdoors means to them.

 Outside Voices: A podcast celebrating and amplifying those who don’t always seem themselves reflected in the “Great Outdoors” narrative.

 Black History Lesson: James Smith of Outdoor Afro Charlotte shares the history of why connecting Black people to nature and the outdoors is so important.

-2022 Black History Month online events: List of local events, mostly online, put together by the Minnesota Spokesman-Recorder.
+Black History Month events in the Twin Cities: Feb.
+10-17: List of local events put together by the Minnesota Spokesman-Recorder.

 Celebrate Black History Month in central Iowa with these events: List of Black History Month events being held across the Des Moines metro.